LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Use *implicit cooperative multitasking*
 - no virtual memory
 - possible optmizations are limited
-- Codesign of OS, Compiler and Programming Language
+- Co-design of OS, Compiler and Programming Language

 ##### Lock-Free Kernel